 Is there a competitive and privatised downstream gas market or is gas supplied to end-customers by one or more incumbent/government-owned suppliers?
 Can customers choose their supplier?

-As already mentioned in our answer to question 6 above, given the institutional and legislative background and membership to the European Union, the Romanian gas industry was gradually privatized after 1989 (the year which marked the fall of the communist regime) and was fully liberalized in 2020.
+As already mentioned under section 6 above, given the institutional and legislative background and membership to the European Union, the Romanian gas industry was gradually privatized after 1989 (the year which marked the fall of the communist regime) and was fully liberalized in 2020.
 Consequently, the downstream gas market is competitive and mostly privatised, the suppliers and distributors having private majority control.

-In addition, customers may freely choose their suppliers, with NERA currently working on digitalizing the process of switching the supplier with the purpose of allowing for an effective and swift switch, in full compliance with the maximum deadlines provided by EU and domestic law.
+Customers may freely choose their suppliers (currently provided that the contracting requests are accepted by the new suppliers), with NERA currently working on digitalizing the process of switching the supplier with the purpose of allowing for an effective and swift switch, in full compliance with the maximum deadlines provided by EU and domestic law.

 How is the downstream gas market regulated?

-In addition to the afore-mentioned on this topic, it is worth noting that Romania’s legislation almost always has provided for some type of centralised market obligation, i.e. the producers’ and suppliers’ obligation to offer to sell and/or purchase gas on the centralised market.
+Romania’s legislation almost always has provided for some type of centralised market limitations i.e., the producers’ and suppliers’ obligation to offer to sell and/or purchase gas on the centralised market, as discussed under section 10 above.

 In respect of the regulatory side, all market participants (producers, distributors, suppliers) need to obtain specific licences and authorisations from NERA, such as the gas supply license or the license for the operation of distribution systems.
-It is also noteworthy that no local content obligations apply to downstream operations.
+Noteworthy that no local content obligations apply to downstream operations.

 Have there been any significant recent changes in government policy and regulation in relation to the oil and gas industry?